u-root/u-root/README.md

 # Usage

 Make sure your Go version is 1.13.
 Make sure your `GOPATH` is set up correctly.
+While u-root uses Go modules, it still vendors dependencies and builds with `GO111MODULE=off`.

 Download and install u-root: